tylerwatkins101/DQN_Reinforcement_Learning_Project/Report.md

 ## Learning Algorithm

-The report clearly describes the learning algorithm, along with the chosen hyperparameters.
-It also describes the model architectures for any neural networks.

 The learning algorithm used to train the agent was a Deep Q-Network model trained with a temporal-difference algorithm using experience replay and fixed q-targets.

 #### The Model Architecture for the Q-Network: